 This is a very popular destination for many travelers arriving in Cairo, and it is easy to reach via a taxi.
 With that having been said, many hotels and resorts also offer shuttle services to this world-class university and historical religious site as well.

-We offer an unbeatable variety of Egypt travel packages and custom Egypt tours to suit all tastes and budgets.
+We offer an unbeatable variety of Egypt tour packages and customizable Cairo tour packages to suit all tastes and budgets.
 If you don’t see the Mosque of Al Azhar listed in your preferred tour package, simply contact our customer service department and they’ll alter the itinerary based on your individual preferences.